seanbaxter/circle/README.md

 ```
 This debugger dump shows the structure of `std::variant` with four variant members.
 Six different support class templates are introduced to implement the type.
 As with the `tuple` case, structural recursion is again employed.
 But this time we can't use inheritance, because unions don't support it.
 We have to recursively compose a type inside a variant member: the `_M_storage` members in the class layout all have the same address.
 This is achieved by making `_Variant_storage` a union, and making `_M_first` and `_M_rest` variant members.

 With a tuple, the auto-generated special member functions (constructors and assignment operators) do everything we need.
 But with the variant, we have to implement all of these functions ourselves, and the limits of C++ metaprogramming makes this very difficult.
-How can circle make it better?
+How can Circle make it better?

 ### The Circle variant